 “So you eat plants, don’t they too feel pain?” – A question primarily non-vegetarians ask (more often than not, merely to win the argument).
 As per dominant scientific opinions while certain plants certainly respond to stimuli, none can feel pain due to a virtually non-existent nervous system.
 Contrast that to animals who even feel psychological pain (e.g., dairy cows let out cries of anguish for days every time her calf is forcibly taken away and deprived of its righteous milk).
 Secondly, even if we hypothetically assume plants to be capable of perceiving pain, non-vegans still would kill/hurt more as farm animals don’t drop from heavens, they are bred/farmed using a massive amount of plant based food and natural resources.
 Besides life of a plant is drastically different than that of humans or animals.
 For e.g, when you pluck a leave, it grows back (doesn’t happen with any animal body part).
 Most plant parts are needed to be eaten or used so that they can propagate by means of pollination.

 Cooking vegan dishes is my new-found hobby!
+Find many of my recipes in articles here.
 Here are some of my favorite vegan culinary websites:

 Good communities on the web that help with transitioning: